zooniverse/front-end-monorepo/README.md

 cd packages/app-project
 docker-compose up
 ````
-to run a develeopment server for the project app.
+to run a development server for the project app.

 ### With Node and yarn
 Alternatively, you can install Node 14 and yarn and build the monorepo packages.